paulytools/VolunteerGuru/README.md

 ## Acknowledgments

-A majority of this project has been taught in the Fall 2018 semester through courses:
+The majority of this project has been taught in the Fall 2018 semester through courses:
 * CEN 3031 - Software Engineering Fundamentals - Dr. Anna Koufakou
 * COP 3003 - Object-Oriented Programming - Prof. Scott Vanselow